-OJP sends award notification by email through GMS to the individuals listed in the application as the point of contact and the authorizing official.
-The email notification includes detailed instructions on how to access and view the award documents, and how to accept the award in GMS.
+Award notifications will be made by September 30, 2017.
+OJP sends award notifications by email through GMS to the individuals listed in the application as the point of contact and the authorizing official (E-Biz POC and AOR).
+The email notification includes detailed instructions on how to access and view the award documents, and steps to take in GMS to start the award acceptance process.
 GMS automatically issues the notifications at 9:00 p.m. eastern time on the award date.

-Recipients will be required to log in; accept any outstanding assurances and certifications on the award; designate a financial point of contact; and review, sign, and accept the award.
-The award acceptance process involves physical signature of the award document by the authorized representative and the scanning of the fully executed award document to OJP.
+For each successful applicant, an individual with the necessary authority to bind the applicant will be required to log in; execute a set of legal certifications and a set of legal assurances; designate a financial point of contact; thoroughly review the award, including all award conditions; and sign and accept the award.
+The award acceptance process requires physical signature of the award document by the authorized representative and the scanning of the fully-executed award document to OJP.

-Administrative, National Policy, and other Legal Requirements
+Administrative, National Policy, and Other Legal Requirements